bruvv/LILYGO-T-Higrow-Esphome/README.md

 [battery.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/common/battery.yaml)

-If you bought a battery and hooked it up to the esp then you will need to enable this.
+If you bought a battery and hooked it up to the esp then you will need to enable this in the [LILYGO-T-Higrow-ESP32.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/LILYGO-T-Higrow-ESP32.yaml).
 The default battery will run for 12 hours with deep sleep enabled.

 [bluetooth.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/common/bluetooth.yaml)

-This will enable bluetooth (proxy) so you can have the bluetooth functionality enabled
+This will enable bluetooth (proxy) so you can have the bluetooth functionality enabled.
+Disable when using battery.

 [bme280.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/common/bme280.yaml)